jeffreyhong12/2113gp/README.md

 **Damage dealt = Attacker's attack - Defender's defense**

-So, if you want to cause damage to the enemy, your own Pokémon's attack power must be greater than the enemy's defense power.Hope you have a good game experience!
+So, if you want to cause damage to the enemy, your own Pokémon's attack power must be greater than the enemy's defense power.
+Hope you have a good game experience!